About the Coalition

-The Burlington for Active Transport Coalition is a grassroots, volunteer-run group of Burlington residents working to improve the holistic active-transport network of our city — walking, cycling, rollerblading, wheeling, and every other human-powered way of getting around.
+Welcome!
+The Burlington for Active Transport Coalition is a grassroots, volunteer-run group of Burlington residents working to improve the holistic active-transport network of our city — walking, cycling, rollerblading, wheeling, and every other human-powered or micro-mobility way of getting around.

 Why we started

 Burlington is a city worth moving through under your own power.
 But for too many trips, our active-transport network is disconnected, inconsistent, or simply missing.
 The result is that walking, cycling, and rolling — the healthiest, cheapest, and most climate-friendly ways to get around — are longer, harder, and more dangerous than they should be.
-That, in turn, forces many day-to-day trips onto personal motor vehicles — cars, trucks, and SUVs — taking up more and more room on our roads, causing delays and pollution, and wasting everyone’s time.
+That, in turn, forces many day-to-day trips onto personal motor vehicles — cars, trucks, and SUVs — taking up more and more room on our roads, causing congestion, delays and pollution, and wasting everyone’s precious time and money.

 We can do much better.